 From Dào, the polarities of yin and yang, and thus the opposites, arise from the interplay between change, movement and mutual penetration, and thus the world.

-They correspond with the polar electric and magnetic fluids of white magic(Fr.
-Bardon) und can be found in a modified form on all plains.
+From esoteric hinduist sight exist Jing and Jang in region of the polarities of Vishnu(trimurti).
+Their lower equivalents correspond with the polar electric and magnetic fluids of white magic(Fr.
+Bardon), which can be found in a modified form on all plains.

 In Taoism they are often generalized on all areas and connected with food and plants etc..